tnttodda/TypeTopology/source/TernaryBoehmReals.lagda.md

 Therefore, it should be the case that, for all `x : ℕ → 𝟛`, `⦉ x ⦊ = ⟦ signed-to-boehm x ⟧`.

-Recall that we used an interval object specification of the real numbers 𝕀.
+Recall that we used an interval object specification of the real numbers `𝕀`.

 We already defined the following realisability map,